eyalcha/home-assistant-cookbook/echo_tunein_radio_card/README.md

 # Echo tunein radio card

+*Please :star: this repo if you find it useful*

 Lovelace card with pre-defined Israel radio station buttons to play on Amazon echo device from [Tunein](https://tunein.com/) streaming service.

 ## Prerequisites